About Rates Harmonisation

 Rates harmonisation means a redistribution of the total rates income so that all ratepayers have their rates calculated in the same way.
 Whilst your rates may change, the total rate revenue received by Council will not increase.

-All amalgamated councils are required, by law, to have one rating structure by 1 July 2021.
+All amalgamated councils were required, by law, to have one rating structure by 1 July 2021.
+Council has utilised provisions under the Local Government Bill 2021 to achieve gradual rate harmonisation over a 4-year period, commencing 1 July 2021.

 During the merger process in 2016, the NSW State Government imposed a rates freeze which meant councils could not change the way rates were calculated.
-This means we have been applying three different rates structures from the councils that were amalgamated into Cumberland (Auburn, Holroyd and part of Parramatta) and as a result, the way rates are calculated varies.
+Therefore Council applied three different rates structures from the councils that were amalgamated into Cumberland (Auburn, Holroyd and part of Parramatta) and as a result, the way rates are calculated varies.

-The rates freeze will end on 30 June 2021 and Council will be required to apply a single, fair and equitable rates structure across the entire LGA.
+The rates freeze ended on 30 June 2021 and Council is gradually harmonising the rate paths of the former Councils over a 4-year period to achieve a single, fair and equitable rates structure across the entire LGA.

 What are the changes?

-From July 2021, the method of calculating rates will be ad valorem based (according to the land value) and subject to the following minimums:
+From July 2023, the method of calculating rates is based on an ad valorem (according to the land value) and subject to the following minimums:

-To assist with reducing the rates burden on general business and residential properties, Council will also be introducing business sub-categories for industrial areas and multi-level shopping centres where additional infrastructure is required.
-Ratepayers will be notified if their rating category changes.
+To assist with reducing the rates burden on general business and residential properties, Council also uses business sub-categories for properties where the dominant use is of an industrial nature and multi-level shopping centres where additional infrastructure is required.

 What consultation occurred?